-Originally believed to be a gateway to the afterlife by native cultures due to its deep crevices and sky-high rock formations, the Scenic Caves began welcoming tourists to explore its awe-inspiring natural wonders such as cliffs, caves and waterfalls in the early 1930s.
+The deep crevices and sky-high rock formations of the Scenic Caves attributed to the belief of the cave as a gateway to the afterlife by native cultures.
+In the early 1930s though, Scenic Caves began welcoming tourists to explore its awe-inspiring natural wonders such as cliffs, caves and waterfalls.
 Later marketed as an eco-park open only during the warm summer months, Scenic Caves Nature Adventures opened a Nordic Center in 2002.

-The Suspension Bridge Trail is not to be missed, and is not for the faint of heart or those with a fear of heights.
+The Suspension Bridge Trail is not to be missed.
+However, the bridge is not for the faint of heart or those with a fear of heights.
 Soaring above the valley and bay below, Southern Ontario’s longest suspension foot bridge offers panoramic views of the Georgian Bay and the plunging cliffs that exemplify this world-renowned escarpment zone.
 For a truly exhilarating trek, sign up for the Saturday night guided tour.
-You’ll be handed a headlamp, a steaming mug of hot chocolate and a load of information about the area’s history and wildlife by a knowledgeable guide who will lead you through the woods, along creeks and across the suspension bridge under a sky full of sparkling stars.
+You’ll be handed a headlamp, a steaming mug of hot chocolate, and a load of information about the area’s history and wildlife.
+A knowledgeable guide will lead you through the woods, along creeks and across the suspension bridge under a sky full of sparkling stars.

-Although Scenic Caves can easily be visited during a day trip, those planning a longer stay can arrange accommodations at one of hotels, inns, resorts or even campgrounds in the area, many of which have waterfront access to the bay.
+Although Scenic Caves can easily be visited during a day trip, those planning a longer stay can arrange accommodations at one of the hotels, inns, resorts or even campgrounds in the area.
+Moreover, many accommodations have waterfront access to the bay.

-- Pass Rates: $19 adults 18+; $15 ages 65+ and 17 and under; Free for kids under 6.
+- Winter Pass Rates: $21.50 adults 18+; $17.50 ages 65+ and 17 and under; Free for kids under 6.
 Half-day, 3-pack, season passes and mid-week discounts also available.

-- Equipment Rental: $35 adults 18+, $31 ages 17 and under and 65+, $12 for kids under 6.
+- Snowshoe Rental: $16.50 adults 18+, ages 17 and under, and 65+; $15 for kids under 6.
 Mid-week discounts available.

 - Pet Policy: No pets allowed